argmin-rs/argmin/media/book/src/defining_optimization_problem.md

 - [`Jacobian`](https://docs.rs/argmin/latest/argmin/core/trait.Jacobian.html): Computes the Jacobian for a parameter vector `p`
 - [`Hessian`](https://docs.rs/argmin/latest/argmin/core/trait.Hessian.html): Computes the Hessian for a parameter vector `p`
 - [`Operator`](https://docs.rs/argmin/latest/argmin/core/trait.Operator.html): Applies an operator to the parameter vector `p`
+- [`Anneal`](https://docs.rs/argmin/latest/argmin/solver/simulatedannealing/trait.Anneal.html): Create a new parameter vector by "annealing" of the curent parameter vector `p` (needed for SimulatedAnnealing).

 Which subset is needed is given in the documentation of each solver.